Restoration to date

 The third phase of restoration restored the great tower, after a meticulous stone-by-stone survey that won for St Anne’s and Julian Harrap Architects the inaugural John Betjeman Memorial Award for Conservative Repair of Churches and Chapels of the Society for the Protection of Ancient Buildings, SPAB.
 Care for St Anne’s also repaired the massive 1839 clock by John Moore & Sons of Clerkenwell, installed a ringing peal of bells, and rebuilt the churchyard wall, gates and railings.

 In 2002 came the restoration of the Victorian organ installed after the loss of the fine eighteenth-century instrument by Richard Bridge of Holborn in the fire of 1850.
-The new Grand Organ was a three-manual display instrument built by Messrs Gray and Davidson expressly for the Great Exhibition of 1851.
+The new Grand Organ was a three-manual display instrument built by Messrs Gray and Davison expressly for the Great Exhibition of 1851.
 From May to October of that year its thrilling tones had filled the vast interior of Sir Joseph Paxton’s Crystal Palace in Hyde Park.
 Once the Exhibition closed it needed a new home which the Rector and churchwardens were delighted to provide for just £800.
 Little altered over the course of the twentieth century, it was restored in 2002 by Bill Drake of Buckfast, Devon, with a grant from the Pilgrim Trust.

 Role of Care for St Anne’s